TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/bestpractices.md

 Migration commands are [here](https://github.com/TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-back/blob/master/MIGRATION_INFO.md).

+## Deleting user's contactinformation

+Go to back and

+open: visualstudiocode requests   and

+choose: put_students_deleteCD.rest and send request

+Now you can log in user without contacdetails :)

 ## When you wanna test new user in front, nuking database

 Database can be emptied by undoing all migrations
 <br>or with code: